 You have legal responsibilities, which by law, require you to make an appearance on your case.
 Your appearance date is noted on your citation, bond, summons, or relase papers.
 You or your attorney may appear in person in open court to enter your plea.

 Arraignment settings are held on the 1st and 3rd Wednesdays and Thursdays of most months beginning at 8:00 a.m. and Reset Dockets are at 1:30 pm.
-Pretrials are scheduled at 3:00 p.m. each 1st and 3rd Thursday of the month at 3:00 p.m.
-Juveniles are scheduled for at 2:30 p.m.
+Pretrials are scheduled at 1:30 p.m. each 1st and 3rd Wednesdays and Thursdays of the month at 1:30 p.m.
+Juveniles are scheduled for arraignments at 1:30 p.m.
 Parents will be notified by mail of the court date.
 Everyone that has a provisional license is required to appear in court.
 The Attorney Dockets are scheduled at 8:30 a.m. on the 2nd Thursday of the month.
 We will notify those attorneys by fax of those new dates.
 Jury Trials and are scheduled according to the number of cases, usually on the fourth Thursday of the month but the dates are to be announced.
 Non-Jury (Bench) Trials are scheduled at 1:00 p.m. every other month on the 2nd Thursday of the month but those dates are to be announced.